corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-states.md

 ## The vault

 Whenever a node records a new transaction, it also decides whether it should store each of the transaction’s output states in its vault.
-The default vault implementation makes the decision based on the following rules:
+The default vault implementation makes the decision based on whether the state is an `OwnableState`:

-* If the state is an `OwnableState`, the vault will store the state if the node is the state’s `owner`
+* If it is, the vault stores the state if the node is the state’s `owner`.
-* Otherwise, the vault will store the state if it is one of the `participants`
+* If it is not, the vault stores the state if it is one of the `participants`.

-States that are not considered relevant are not stored in the node’s vault.
-However, the node will still store the transactions that created the states in its transaction storage.
+* If the node is neither an `owner` or a `participant` in a transaction, it will not store the state in the vault.
+Instead, the node stores the transaction that created the states in its transaction storage.